SiliconLabs/hardware_design_examples/README.md

 ## Disclaimer / Terms and Conditions ##

-The Hardare Design Examples in this repository are provided AS IS.
+The Hardware Design Examples in this repository are provided AS IS.
 By downloading and using them, the user assumes and bears all liability emerging from the application of these examples.